MarioFronza/airline-tickets-api/README.md

 ## Heroku

-Test requesting your semester results using heroku.
+Test requesting your solicitations using heroku.

 ```
 curl --request GET \